Lack of skilled labor, supply bottlenecks, and the energy crises are driving factors

 Short profile JobRouter AG

 JobRouter AG is a globally active provider of solutions for digital business transformation and offers a cross-industry low-code digital process automation platform for customers of all sizes.
-JobRouter helps companies to optimize their workflows, to manage their data and documents efficiently and to digitalize their internal and external business processes.
+Since 2003 JobRouter has been helping companies to optimize their workflows, to manage their data and documents efficiently and to digitalize their internal and external business processes.
 The modular components of the JobRouter® technology also allow solutions to be expanded and individually configured according to requirements.
 As a result, companies receive a comprehensive and tailored system with a large number of agile interfaces.

-Together with an international network of over 190 partners and its own branches in Great Britain and the USA, JobRouter AG now supplies over 1500 customers worldwide, including leading companies such as Euromaster, HARIBO, HELMA Eigenheimbau, Hochschule Konstanz, Klöckner & Co., MEYER WERFT, S&G Automobil, University of Bern, and ZF TRW.
-JobRouter AG has its headquarters in Mannheim and currently employs over 100 people.
+Together with an international network of over 190 partners and its own branches in Great Britain and the USA, JobRouter AG now supplies over 1800 customers worldwide, including leading companies such as ABUS, Euromaster, GARTNER, HARIBO, HELMA Eigenheimbau, Klöckner & Co., Prodinger or the University of Bern.

 JobRouter AG has its headquarters in Mannheim.
 Further information is available at https://www.jobrouter.com/.